-Members shall support legislation throughout the country which is in the public interest and will unburden real estate from unnecessary restrictions and restraints and restraints on alienation.
+Members shall support legislation throughout the country which is in the public interest and will unburden real estate from unnecessary restrictions and restraints on alienation.

 Members shall not engage in any unfair or deceptive acts or practices and shall conduct their business so as to promote the public interest and continuing integrity and stability of the Title Profession.